 James Militzer is NextBillion’s senior editor.

-- Energy, Environment, Events and Competitions, Investing, NextBillion Originals, Technology
+- Energy, Environment, Investing, NextBillion Originals, Technology